koreader/koreader/.github/ISSUE_TEMPLATE/bug_report.md

 Please try to include the relevant sections in your issue description.
 You can upload the whole `crash.log` file on GitHub by dragging and dropping it onto this textbox.

-If your issue doesn't directly concern a Lua crash, we'll quite likely need you to enable *verbose* debug logs before providing them to us.
+If your issue doesn't directly concern a Lua crash, we'll quite likely need you to reproduce the issue with *verbose* debug logging enabled before providing the logs to us.
-To do so, from the FileManager, go to [Tools] → More tools → Developer options, and tick both `Enable debug logging` and `Enable verbose debug logging`.
+To do so, from the file manager, go to [Tools] → More tools → Developer options, and tick both `Enable debug logging` and `Enable verbose debug logging`.

 If you instead opt to inline it, please do so behind a spoiler tag:
 <details>